naveenshaji/naveenshaji.github.io/_posts/2018-10-05-using-augmented-reality-experiences-to-improve-collaboration-in-teams.md

 #### My Role

 This project was done as a three week design thinking and strategy effort.
 I worked alongside a researcher and a visual designer to see this project through and to ensure that it was completed on time.
-I was responsible for areas from the Design Strategy to the User Experience.
+I was responsible for areas from the Design Strategy to the User Experience and Motion Prototyping.

 ---